diaana19/ft_transcendence/README.md

 # ft_transcendence — a real-time social network

 > ft_transcendence (subject v21.1, the "Surprise." open-ended edition).
 A multi-user
-> social web application: users register, build a profile, follow and befriend each other,
+> social web application: users register, build a profile, follow and add friends,
 > publish posts with images, like and comment, exchange real-time private messages, and
 > receive notifications — secured with JWT, optional 2FA, and GitHub OAuth, and shipped as
 > an installable PWA.